Learning constitutive models and rheology from partial flow measurements: Model selection from bulk rheometry

-We can understand the failure cases in more detail by looking at where in the sampled parameter ranges our approach failed.
-In Figs. \ref{fig:fittingresponse}(b) and (c) we plot a key parameter from each of the two models with less than 90\% identification accuracy.
-We see that in all three cases consistent failure, as denoted by the red symbols, is associated with strong clustering at particular values of the parameters.
-This indicates that our methodology cannot distinguish the underlying behavior of the model from other constitutive laws in these regimes.
+We can understand these cases in more detail by looking at where in the sampled parameter ranges our approach failed.
+In Figs.~\ref{fig:fittingresponse}(b) and (c) we plot a key parameter from each of the two models with less than 90\% identification accuracy.
+We see that in all three cases, consistent failure, as denoted by the red symbols, is associated with strong clustering at particular values of the parameters.
+In these parameter regimes, the complex model's response under the applied forcing is statistically indistinguishable from a simpler constitutive law.
+This is not a failure of the fitting method but a statement about the model itself: when BIC selects a simpler model, it correctly identifies that the additional parameters of the more complex law are not justified by the available data.
+A model that cannot be distinguished from a simpler alternative under realistic experimental conditions is, for practical purposes, that simpler model.

-While this may seem to be cause for concern, it indicates an important factor in Bayesian analysis, which is that our predictions are conditioned on the particular choice of forcing function.
-In this case, we generally followed the protocol for fitting rheometer-like data laid out in other data-driven approaches \cite{Lennon2023PNAS} while adding additional amplitudes to extend the range of shear stresses observed in the data.
-For this particular set of forcings, that the underlying constitutive behavior is indistinguishable from other models, illustrating the importance of experimental design and how insufficiently informative forcings can make distinct models indistinguishable.

-Once a particular model has been identified, the resulting fit can be used to estimate the material properties of the fluid.
-We summarize the geometric median factor (the ratio of the estimate to the true value) for each parameter by model in cases where the correct model was identified in table \ref{tab:median-factors}.
-For almost all of the models, the median factor was very nearly one, indicating low uncertainty in the fit.
-Most models did have a few outliers, where the predictions were off by over 100\%.
-This generally correlated strongly with very small values of the parameters, where the learning rate of the optimizer is not tuned well to converge on these values.

-While most models have parameter predictions within 10\%, Carreau-Yasuda type models somewhat underperformed in terms of parameter identification.
-This is likely due to there being a limited range of shear rates present in our data.
-In particular, we can see that the zero shear rate shear-thinning exponent is fit with relatively little uncertainty but the other parameters are less accurate.
-Given the sinusoidal nature of our test forcings, the optimizer sees very few data points at relatively high shear rates, making it difficult to converge on specific values given the choice of optimizer settings.

-For any non-linear fitting approach, choosing the correct hyperparameters is critically important to achieve good convergence.
-When we repeated the Carrea-Yasuda parameter identification experiment on a new set of samples with slower hyperparameter (as described in Methods) the median error factor decreased to at most 1.003 for all parameters except for $\eta_\infty$.
-Our differentiable approach still systematically overestimated $\eta_\infty$ due to the lack of high shear rates sampled in the data set.